-The Corporation's executive compensation program has three principal components: base salary, incentive bonuses and could include incentive stock options.
 The determination and administration of base salaries or incentive bonuses, or both, are discussed in greater detail below.
 When appropriate to do so, incentive bonuses in the form of cash payments, are designed to add a variable component of compensation, in addition to stock options, based on corporate and individual performances for Named Executive Officers, and may or may not be awarded in any financial year.
 The Corporation has no other forms of compensation for its NEOs, although payments may be made from time to time to individuals who are NEOs or companies they control, for the provision of consulting services.
 Such consulting services are paid for by the Corporation at competitive industry rates for work of a similar nature by reputable arm's length services providers.